SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     civ_setup          : orderedset(Patch)
 ```

 Civilization customize the base state of the game for a player.
-This includes availabilitty of units, buildings and techs as well as changing their abilities and modifiers plus their individual members.
+This includes availability of units, buildings and techs as well as changing their abilities and modifiers plus their individual members.

 **name**
 The name of the civilization as a translatable string.